shiori793/web-dev-1/JS/quiz/javascript-quiz-02/Answer.md

 // D: undefined and ReferenceError

 // Ans: D
-// Short explanation: The variable declared by "var" behaves as hoisting, so the variable can be used before it has been declared, but the default value "undefined" is shown.
+// Short explanation: The variable declared by "var" behaves as hoisting, so the variable can be used before it has been declared, but the default value "undefined" is shown in this case, because the declaration is executed before using automatically but the value is assigned at the point of the sentence.
 In the other side, the variable declared by "let" can't be used before it is declared, it cause reference error.

 ```
 ###### Question 2: What's the output?